IFCA-Advanced-Computing/cstate/content/issues/2023-04-10-general-power-failure.md

   - Nextcloud
   - OpenStack Compute Nodes
   - DNS
 ---
-A general power failure on Monday 10 April at 5:34 am makes some of our services unavailable until a manual intervention.
+A general power failure on Monday 10 April at 3:34 makes some of our services unavailable until a manual intervention.